-The Professional Development Grants for Retirees Program, working with the Office for the Vice President for Research, makes grants of up to $5,000 available to UMN retirees for professional development or research.
-This UMRA committee of retirees, appointed by Frances Lawrenz, Associate Vice President for Research, reviews and recommends applications for Professional Development Grants for Retirees to help retirees pursue projects related to their scholarship.
-The guidelines for applying will be sent to UMRA members via email and may be downloaded at 2016 rfp for 2017-2018 projects.
+The Professional Development Grants for Retirees Program, working with the Office for the Vice President for Research (OVPR), makes grants of up to $5,000 available to UMN retirees for professional development or research.
+This UMRA committee of retirees, reviews and recommends applications for Professional Development Grants for Retirees to help retirees pursue projects related to their scholarship.

-All faculty members, professional and administrative, and civil service retirees from the Twin Cities and Coordinate Campuses of the University are eligible to apply for the grants (up to $5,000).
-The deadline for applications is normally in December.
-Awards will be announced...
-More...
+All faculty members, professional and administrative, and civil service retirees from the Twin Cities and Coordinate Campuses of the University, who will be fully retired by July 1, 2018, are eligible to apply for the grants (up to $5,000).